[AD] This post contains sponsored content from Viking. Please read the disclaimer for more information.

 >> Other health implications.

 Having a cluttered and disorganised workspace entices dust, germs and even pests.
-Have you ever lifted a pile of papers or books only to find a spider has set up house?
+Have you ever lifted a pile of papers or books only to find a spider has set up a house?
 I know I have!

 Although dusting, sanitising and giving your workspace may be the last thing on your mind, it’s very important.
 Home office or not it’s important to keep your workspace as free from germs as possible.
 This has become increasingly important over the last few months due to COVID-19.